-The current FERC license for the Project expired on March 1, 2006, and the Project is now operating under annual licenses from FERC.
-It is anticipated that the Project will continue operating under annual licenses until the dams are removed pursuant to the KHSA or, should dam removal not proceed, a new license is issued.
+The FERC license for the Project expired on March 1, 2006, and the Project is now operating under annual licenses from FERC.
+It is anticipated that the Project will continue operating under annual licenses until the dams are removed pursuant to the KHSA or a new license is issued.
 If FERC determines that dam removal should not proceed, or the KHSA terminates for other reasons, the FERC relicensing process for the Project would resume.
 The KHSA also provides that a new FERC license will not be issued and the licensing process will be held in abeyance pending the outcome of the KHSA dam removal process.